ucbi/uniform/guides/introduction/Getting Started.md

 ## The Plan module

-When using `Eject`, you must have a [Plan](Eject.Plan.html) module.
+Create a [Plan](Eject.Plan.html) module.
 It contains all of the details (the "plan") for how the ejector should behave whenever you tell it to eject a specific application.

 ```elixir